AveYo/MediaCreationTool.bat/README.md

 > _- write `sources\PID.txt` to preselect edition at media boot or setup within windows (if configured)_
 > _- write `auto.cmd` to re-run upgrade with cross-edition support from media on demand_
 > _- write `AutoUnattend.xml` in boot.wim to enable local account on Windows 11 Home_
-> _- patch `winsetup.dll` in boot.wim to remove windows 11 setup cock-blocks when booting from media_
+> _- patch `winsetup.dll` in boot.wim to remove windows 11 setup checks when booting from media_

 > configure via set vars, commandline parameters or rename script like `iso 21H2 Pro MediaCreationTool.bat`
 > recommended windows setup options with the least amount of issues on upgrades set via auto.cmd